teamdeeson/codex/docs/handbook/teams.md

 ## Who’s my line manager?

-Ultimately your line manager is a director (Simon or Andrew).
-Your chapter lead approves holiday requests as they are accountable for the delivery capacity of a pod.
+Ultimately your line manager is a director (Simon, Tim or Andrew).
+Your chapter lead approves holiday requests as they are accountable for the delivery capacity of their chapter.

 You are accountable for delivering your professional development through our self-development process (also known as OKRs).

 Your chapter lead and the directors are responsible for supporting your professional development.

 Directors look after all other line management functions (such as pay, performance improvement, career progression, sickness, welfare and long-term absence, disciplinary, grievance, and appraisals).

-## Who's in which pod?

-You can see details of who does what in each pod [here](https://docs.google.com/document/d/1g6r1k6JgFNe_4NvvZfSa4ROONzUNWWGMedb-gBHQkkk/edit#heading=h.bwbcgo8uj5ew).

-## Which clients / projects are in each pod?

-You can see this in the [project overview list](https://docs.google.com/spreadsheets/d/1RYEHvwX79gxh23FKGeR_bg-FmYY_dCBIOxkCCypTmU4/edit#gid=0).